 Public Health & Social Policy Internship Opportunities

-Internship placement opportunities are available at health care organizations; educational institutions; non-profit organizations; counseling services; and social service providers and policy institutes.
+Internship placement sites in past years have included health care organizations, educational institutions, non-profit organizations, and social service providers and policy institutes.

 - Internship placement for 35 hours a week